aukeller/Plaid-Cursor-Based-Pagination-Guide/README.md

 # Cursor-Based Pagination Guide

-This step-by-step guide will demonstrate how to implement cursor-based pagination for the `/transactions/get` endpoint by sending a Retrieve Transactions request.
-We will be using the [Python Client Library](https://github.com/plaid/plaid-python), so the following code will be in Python.
+This step-by-step guide will demonstrate how to implement cursor-based pagination for the `/transactions/get` endpoint.
+We will be using the [Python Client Library](https://github.com/plaid/plaid-python) to send a Retrieve Transactions request, so the following code will be in Python.

 ## Background